Saturday, December 31, 2022

 filet-white stare

-to overlord the trapped sinews
+which overlords the trapped sinews

 of a meekening winter.

-of half-flaxen stick figures.
+bleachers of half-flaxen stick figures,

 icy, droopy, dirty,

-heralds of translucent daze:
+heralds of translucent daze.

-people bent in pews, offices, classes, theaters, stores,
+bent in pews, offices, theaters, stores,

-through staid, forgettable gamuts.
+their staid, forgettable gamuts.

-this blizzard of fallen wings.
+it is, all of it, a blizzard of fallen wings.

-a challenge of glazed angels.
+a challenge match of sugarcoated angels,

-similar to those laminate ornaments
+laminate sundry ornaments

 available at the dime store.